MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 You can install Docker on Windows 10 Professional and Enterprise editions by using the following steps.

-1. Download and install [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows), creating a free Docker account if you don't have one already.
+1. Download and install [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows) and create a Docker account if you don't already have one.
+You can create a free Docker account for personal or small business users, however, for larger businesses, there is a monthly fee.
 For more details, see the [Docker documentation](https://docs.docker.com/docker-for-windows/install).

 2. During installation, set the default container type to Windows containers.
 To switch after installation completes, you can use either the Docker item in the Windows system tray (as shown below), or the following command in a PowerShell prompt: